alexstaravoitau/navoshta.github.io/_pages/about.md

 {% include base_path %}
 {% assign author = site.author %}

 Hey – I'm Alex Staravoitau, a full-stack software engineer with a surname you're gonna struggle to pronounce.
-I work as a freelance developer in London and mainly do **iOS development** these days.
-I am also highly keen on **data science** and **machine learning**, and this complicated hobby is taking most of my spare time.
+I mainly do **iOS development** these days, although I am highly keen on **data science** and **machine learning**, and this complicated hobby is taking most of my spare time.
 Not to mention I'm a huge fan of astrophysics, music and good design.

 My commercial experience dates back to 2008, I used to work in telecom, banking, media, hospitality, travel, healthcare, gambling and have done multiple projects related to information security.